stefthoen/twitterfeed/README.md

 Create a Twitter app and get credentials at [https://dev.twitter.com/apps](https://dev.twitter.com/apps).

+Run `composer install` in the root of the plugin folder.

 Add and activate the plugin and use the following code in your template:

 ```